Polymer/old-docs-site/app/2.0/start/first-element/step-5.md

 but **the main color and outline color haven't changed.**

 The `--icon-toggle-color` property doesn't get set because it can't be applied to the `body` tag.
-Try moving this rule into the `icon-toggle-demo` block to see it applied.
+Try moving this rule into the `demo-element` block to see it applied.

 The `html` rule-set creates a document-wide default value for `--icon-toggle-outline-color`.
-But this value is overridden by the corresponding rule inside the `icon-toggle-demo` element.
-To see this default value at work, comment out the corresponding rule in `icon-toggle-demo.html`:
+But this value is overridden by the corresponding rule inside the `demo-element` element.
+To see this default value at work, comment out the corresponding rule in `demo-element.html`:

-icon-toggle-demo.html { .caption }
+demo-element.html { .caption }

 ```
     <style>